University Mall (Florida)

 University Mall, previously University Square Mall, is a shopping mall located near the University of South Florida, just north of the city limits of Tampa on Fowler Avenue.
 The property is located just east of I-275.
-The Mall has decreased in popularity over the years as online shopping and gentrification of the surrounding area has started to take effect.
+The mall has decreased in popularity over the years as online shopping and gentrification of the surrounding area has started to take effect.

-The mall is currently anchored by Burlington and K&G Fashion Superstore.
+The mall is anchored by Burlington and K&G Fashion Superstore.
 Demolition of the closed section of the mall began on February 19, 2019.